Don’t you feel sometimes that your life has so many facets that is difficult to summarize in a short bio? I do.

 All my life I have made decisions that took me to good places, where I would meet the right people and ask for the right questions.
 That doesn’t mean that I haven’t had bad times, it means that if I am present and authentic, my work will speak for myself.
 Some times I don’t feel like doing something, but I have learned to put a deadline to it and use my magic: Work until it’s done.
 As Pablo Picasso says: Inspiration does exist, but it has to find you working.

 Back in 1995, my Organizational Development teacher asked us to create a Career and Life Plan.
-I worked on it, I had some clarity and got an internship with him in a Food Laboratory plant, where he was the Organizational Development manager.
+I worked on it, I had some clarity and got an internship with him in a Food Laboratory plant, where he was the Organizational Development Manager.
 When my internship was coming to an end, I knew that I had to find a job to pay my tuition fees and my student loans.
 Accepting another internship (although I didn’t required it anymore for credit\’s purposes) took me to a 12 years long career in one of the largest and more important companies in Mexico, in different areas of HR: compensations, organizational effectiveness, organizational development and change management.
 All of this in parallel with facilitating a spiritual community.

 We sold our possessions and gave away what didn’t fit in the 9 bags of luggage we brought with us.
-The most difficult part was to say good-bye to our friends, families and pets.
-But again, being determined to make things work is an important piece of magic.
+The most difficult part was saying good-bye to our friends, families and pets.
+But again, determination is an important piece of magic.
 I got my first job within the next month of my arrival.
-I had created an online forum for immigrants and I asked for help.
+I had created an online forum for immigrants and asked for help.
 Someone told me they were looking for Customer Service agents at Monster, the job board, as they were opening their services in Latin America and I had the right combination of skills: HR background, recruitment experience, Spanish, functional English and some French.
 I have never had a Customer Service job before, but I knew I had to start somewhere.
 My job was interesting but I knew I needed something else.
 I started facilitating women groups again, now following the teachings of Jean Shinoda Bolen.
 Then, one of my circle friends asked me to coach her for a career change, as I had coached executives in the past.
 I took up the challenge and I have been doing it since 2008.

 When I finished my master degree, I knew I had to leave Monster.
 My energy was depleted often and I felt I was in the wrong job.
 I wanted to go back to Organizational Development or Learning and Development, and not a month after I formulated that thought in my mind, I was laid off.
-I was not ready for that change, but as many other challenges in life, we just need to deal with it.
+I was not ready for that change, but as many other challenges in life, I just needed to deal with it.
 I spent 2 years reinventing myself, the first part of it, actually re-learning who I was.
 My consulting and my coaching practice is what kept me afloat.
 I went to several interviews for roles related to OD, Learning and Development and Change Management as I had experience in those fields, but I had to deal with the challenges of French being my fourth language in a province where the first priority is around that language.
-I was not willing to go back to an entry level job, with almost 20 years of experience and a masters’ degree in the field.
+I was not willing to go back to an entry level job, with almost 20 years of experience and a masters\’ degree in the field.
 But most importantly, I felt I was called to do something I truly enjoyed.